 I want to describe I detail the hot dry environment, my interactions with others throughout the day and each emotional reaction I have to be doing something besides sitting at a desk all day staring at a computer monitor.
 But, I’m so damn tired that it’s hard to do.
-I’ll be getting up at 5:30 tomorrow and getting some up and close time with the lions, which should be cool.
+I’ll be getting up at 5:30 tomorrow and get some up and close time with the lions, which should be cool.
 And looking forward to being a little more busy on the trip.
 As much as I love a vacation that involves sitting around doing nothing, this isn’t one of those trips, and tomorrow should be the time of getting busier.
-I really only hope that I have the chance to get some good pictures of the animals.
+I only hope that I have the chance to get some good pictures of the animals.

 Sitting here in the volunteer lounge the air smells of dust, the sounds of people are all around, but the bug population isn’t anything like I thought it would be.
-The mosquitoes don’t seem to be out much, and even though there is an ant nest surrounding one of the toilets, it’s seem to be not quite what was expected.
+The mosquitoes don’t seem to be out much, and even though there is an ant nest surrounding one of the toilets, it seems to be not quite what was expected.
 A lot like Arizona or Nevada as a comparison for my U.S. counterparts.